-15 May 1952 Nationality: French
+15 May 1952

-148, rue de l'Université, 75007 Paris, France
+148, rue de l'Université - 75007 Paris, France

 Holder of a Masters Degree in Law and graduate of the Institut d'études politiques de Lyon, Jacques Dumas began his career in the Legal department of Compagnie Française de l'Afrique Occidentale (CFAO) before becoming Administrative Director (1978-1986).
-He left CFAO to take up a position as Deputy Company Secretary of Rallye Group (1987) and subsequently moved to the Euris Group as Legal Affairs Director (1994).
+He left CFAO to take up a position as Deputy Company Secretary of the Rallye group (1987) and subsequently moved to the Euris group as Legal Affairs Director (1994).
 He is currently Deputy Chief Executive Officer of Euris and Advisor to the Chairman of Casino, Guichard-Perrachon.

-Advisor to the Chairman of Casino, Guichard-Perrachon
+Advisor to the Chairman of Casino, Guichard-Perrachon (listed company)

-Deputy Chief Executive Officer of Euris.
+Deputy Chief Executive Officer of Euris SAS

-Other directorships and positions held in 2018 and as of 13 March 2019
+Other directorships and positions held in 2019 and ongoing as of 25 March 2020

-With the Casino Group/Euris Outside the Casino Group/Euris Director of Rallye (listed company); Director and Member of the App Member of the Supervisory Board of Monoprix SAS; Compensation Committee of Me Permanent representative of Euris on the Board of Directors Legal Manager of Cognac-Parm
+Within Casino Group/Euris Outside Casino Group/Euris

-- of Finatis (listed company) and member of the Audit Committee. - Appointments and Mercialys (listed company); armentier and - Longchamp-Thiers.
+- Director of Rallye (listed company); - Member of the Supervisory Board of Monoprix (SAS); - Permanent representative of Euris on the Board of Directors of Finatis (listed company) and member of the Audit Committee. - Director and Member of the Appointments and Compensation Committee of Mercialys (listed company); - Legal Manager of Cognac-Parmentier and Longchamp-Thiers.

-- Chairman of GreenYellow; - Vice President and Member of the Supervisory Board of Monoprix SA; - Permanent Representative of Cobivia on the Board of Directors of Casino, Guichard-Perrachon (listed company); - Permanent Representative of Distribution Casino France on the Board of Directors of Distribution Franprix; - Permanent Representative of Messidor SNC on the Board of Directors of Cdiscount; - Member of the Appointments and Compensation Committee of Rallye (listed company); - Member of the Audit, Risk and Sustainable Development Committee of Mercialys (listed company).
+- Chairman of GreenYellow; - Permanent representative of Cobivia on the Board of Directors of Casino, Guichard-Perrachon (listed company); - Member of the Appointments and Compensation Committee of Rallye (listed company); - Member of the Audit, Risk and Sustainable Development Committee of Mercialys (listed company).